mohan-chinnappan-n/books/Thooran/Pongal.md

 - OCRed with [OCR App](https://mohan-chinnappan-n2.github.io/2021/ai/ocr/ocr.html)
     - Please share this app with the folks who likes to contribute to bring our literature in paper form into digital
     - It is not perfect yet...
-I am sill tinkering...
+I am still tinkering...

 ![ocr demo](img/ocr-1.png)